wschoot/terraform/README.md

 # terraform

-This is based on https://dev.to/ruanbekker/terraform-with-kvm-2d9e
+This is based on https://dev.to/ruanbekker/terraform-with-kvm-2d9e, modified to use newer [ubuntu 21.10](http://cloud-images.ubuntu.com/releases/21.10/release/) and removed the bastion hostconfiguration

 ```bash
 terraform init